Dragon Ball FighterZ: Concept and design of Android 21

+Promotion and release

 On June 9, 2017, a Japanese press release dated for June 12 prematurely revealed information about the game and two screenshots before its official announcement.
 The press release was eventually removed from Bandai Namco's website.

 On June 11, 2017, the game was revealed at Microsoft's E3 2017 press conference.
 A closed beta for the Xbox One and PlayStation 4 versions were also confirmed.
 Bandai Namco said there is a possibility the game could come to the Nintendo Switch if enough fans request it.
 Dragon Ball creator Akira Toriyama designed a new female character named Android 21 (人造人間２１号, Jinzōningen Nijūichi-Gō) for the game.
 The game uses Unreal Engine 4.

 On June 12, 2018, during Nintendo's E3 2018 installment of Nintendo Direct, Nintendo announced that a version of Dragon Ball FighterZ would be released on Nintendo Switch later in 2018, with a playable demo of the Switch version of the game being available for attendees on the show floor, where it was revealed that the game supported a simplified control scheme to accommodate single Joy-Con controller play in single-player and multiplayer modes.

-On August 7, 2022, during EVO 2022, Hiroki announced versions of FighterZ for PlayStation 5 and Xbox Series X/S, with the addition of rollback netcode.
-Players who own versions on the PS4 and Xbox One are able to upgrade for free, and the PC version will receive a free update with rollback netcode.

-Release

 Players who preordered Dragon Ball FighterZ on console received early access to the game's open beta test period, as well as early unlocks for the SSGSS Goku and SSGSS Vegeta characters and an additional in-game stamp pack.
 Two digital bundles were released alongside the game: The "FighterZ Edition" includes the game and the FighterZ Pass, which includes eight additional downloadable characters.
 The "Ultimate Edition" includes all content from the FighterZ Edition, as well as a Commentator Voice Pack and additional music from the anime series which can be played during battle.
 A physical collector's edition for the game was also released, which includes a steel book case, three artboards, and a 7" statue of Goku.

 A Nintendo Switch version was released in September 2018.
+On August 7, 2022, during EVO 2022, Hiroki announced versions of FighterZ for PlayStation 5 and Xbox Series X/S with added rollback netcode, which were released on February 29, 2024, alongside a rollback netcode update for the Windows version.
+Owners of the PlayStation 4 and Xbox One versions received free upgrades to their next-generation counterparts.

+Three years after the release of Android 21 (Lab Coat) in 2022, and a year after Akira Toriyama's passing and the release of his final work on Dragon Ball series, Dragon Ball Daima in 2024, it was announced at EVO France 2025 that FighterZ will receive additional balance updates on October 12, 2025, with the Daima version of Super Saiyan 4 Goku set to be added as a playable DLC character in 2026.